pm-practices/pm-blog/drafts/Your-First-100-days.md

 4. Ask to be included in every existing and potential customer / user meeting.
 Introduce yourself and your intent to listen only.
 Make no commitments.

 **First three months**
 1. Try to use your product.
+Start an outrage log.
 1. Articulate your own understanding of the **existing** roadmap, in writing.
 Review with your product team peers (engineering lead, design lead, your boss, etc.) and ask for feedback.
 1. Identify your potential allies, both within  your company as well as users, analysts, OSS users or even bloggers.
 1. Start to arrange your own, informal roadmap review meetings.